VU-AppliedProgramming/example-project/README.md

 ### Starting the server:

-1. Open two terminal windows (e.g., Terminal).
+1. Open a terminal window.
 2. In that terminal, navigate to the back-end server directory using `cd` followed by the path.
 3. Then, run `python3 app.py` to start the `FeasFinder` Flask server.